latchbio/latch/docs/source/basics/customizing_interface.md

 By default, parameters are displayed in a flat list, in the order in which they are declared in the metadata.
 For more complex workflows it is often better to specify a custom layout, known as a "flow".

-The custom layout is specified using the `flow` parameter of the {class}`~latch.types.metadata.Metadata` specification, which is a list of flow elements.
-Additionally, some flow elements can have child flows.
-All such flow elements can be arbitrarily nested.
+The custom layout is defined using the `flow` parameter of the {class}`~latch.types.metadata.Metadata` specification, which is a list of flow elements.
+Some flow elements can have child flows.
+All flow elements can be arbitrarily nested.

 ## Flow Elements